KingOfSpades/blog/_posts/2019-10-16-DIY-Personal-CICD-Pipline.md

     			--tags CiCDTutorial
 ```

 In this case I'm deploying a Docker image and giving it `0.5 CPU` , `1 GB RAM`, Parsing in some ENV variables and exposing `port 3030`.
 You can customize this to your liking.
+You can find more details on creating Azure Container Instances on the [Docs page](https://docs.microsoft.com/en-us/cli/azure/container?view=azure-cli-latest#az-container-create)

 This pipline will do the following steps: